team-dev-docs/devdocsprod-dev-docs/docs/VsCode Dev-Docs Commands/Generate API Documentation from Codebase.md

 The following configuration options in the `dev-docs.json` file are relevant for the `devdocs.generateAPIDocumentation` command:

 - `ai.openapi.file`: Specifies the file path where the generated OpenAPI specification file should be saved.
-- `ai.openapi.x-codeSamples.langs`: An array of programming languages for which code samples should be generated in the OpenAPI specification.
-- `ai.codeFilters`: An array of strings used to filter the code for identifying API routes.
-For example, `["async function", "export default"]` will look for async functions and default exports.
-- `ai.nameFilters`: An array of strings used to filter function names when identifying API routes.
-For example, `["handleSubmit", "render"]` will exclude functions with these names.
-- `ai.contextDirs`: An array of directories that should be included in the context when generating API documentation.

 ## Example JSON of relevant Dev-Docs.json options